Eric B. & Rakim change the flow of rap with 'Paid in Full'

 A lot of MC's have been inspired by Rakim's rhymes and rhytms from Eminem to Lil Wayne to Houston artists like Bun B and Z-Ro, says Fitzgerald.

-"They've all interpolated or sampled direct lines from Paid in Full," she said.
+"They've all interpolated or sampled direct lines from Paid in Full," she says.
 "And that really goes to show that, you know, Rakim ain't no joke!"

 The digital version of this story was edited by Erika Aguilar. contributed to this story